2023 Best General Visual & Performing Arts Associate Degree Schools

 Visual Arts majors at Full Sail University take out an average of $28,880 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $304, based on a 10-year repayment plan.

-University of Advancing Technology came in at #6 in this year’s edition of the Best General Visual & Performing Arts Associate Degree Schools ranking.
-University of Advancing Technology is a fairly small private for-profit school located in the medium-sized city of Tempe.
+University of Advancing Technology ranked #6 on this year’s Best General Visual & Performing Arts Associate Degree Schools list.
+University of Advancing Technology is a fairly small private for-profit school located in the city of Tempe.

-With a ranking of #8, Salt Lake Community College did quite well on this year’s best schools for general visual and performing arts students working on their associate degree.
+Salt Lake Community College landed the #8 spot in the 2023 rankings for the best associate degree general visual and performing arts programs.
 Located in the large suburb of Salt Lake City, Salt Lake Community College is a public college with a fairly large student population.

 The average amount in student loans that visual arts majors at BMCC take out while working on their Associate Degree is $15,259.